San Jose Sharks: Cow Palace years (1991–1993)

-For their first two seasons, the Sharks played at the Cow Palace in Daly City, just outside San Francisco, a facility the NHL and the Seals had rejected in 1967.
+For their first two seasons, the Sharks played at the Cow Palace in Daly City, just outside San Francisco.
 Pat Falloon was their first draft choice and led the team in points during their first season.
 The team was placed in the Campbell Conference's Smythe Division.
 George Kingston was their first head coach during their first two seasons.
 Though the 1991–92 roster consisted primarily of NHL journeymen, minor leaguers and rookies, the Sharks had at least one notable player when they acquired 14-year veteran and former Norris Trophy-winning defenseman Doug Wilson from the Chicago Blackhawks on September 6, 1991.
 Wilson was named the team's first captain and All-Star representative in the inaugural season.
-However, the Sharks' first two seasons saw the typical struggles for an expansion team.
-The 71 losses in 1992–93 is an NHL record, and they also suffered a 17-game losing streak, while winning just 11 games and earning a mere 24 points in the standings.
+However, the team struggled in its first two seasons.
+Between their first and second seasons, they fired Ferreira, promoting Kingston, director of player personnel Chuck Grillo, and assistant GM Dean Lombardi as the shared general manager.
+Their 71 losses in the 1992–93 season is an NHL record.
+They also suffered a 17-game losing streak, while winning just 11 games and earning 24 points in the standings.
 Kingston was fired following the end of the 1992–93 season.

 Despite the Sharks' futility in the standings, the team led the NHL's merchandise sales with $150 million, accounting for 27% of the NHL's total and behind only National Basketball Association champions Chicago Bulls among all North American leagues.
-Several team "firsts" happened in the 1992–93 season.
-On November 17, 1992, San Jose goaltender Arturs Irbe recorded the first shutout in team history, defeating the Los Angeles Kings 6–0.
-On December 3, against the Hartford Whalers at the Cow Palace, right winger Rob Gaudreau scored the first hat-trick in franchise history; he also scored the team's second-ever hat-trick nine days later against the Quebec Nordiques.

 The inaugural year also saw the introduction of the San Jose Sharks mascot, "S. J. Sharkie".
 On January 28, 1992, at a game against the New York Rangers, the then-unnamed mascot emerged from a Zamboni during an intermission.
 A "Name the Mascot" contest began that night, with the winning name of "S. J. Sharkie" being announced on April 15, 1992.